When booking a mediation please provide the email address for all parties or their respective counsel along with the case style and number. Thank you.

 Mediation engagement letters and a summary of the mediation process are available below.
-If you have booked a mediation please download the following forms and mail a copy to the opposing side:
+The below forms have been provided for your convenience to provide to the opposing side at your discretion.

 Jean M. Dwyer